Sparse-DeRF: Deblurred Neural Radiance Fields from Sparse View

 \section{Limitations and Discussions}

-Despite the remarkable enhancement in terms of 3D geometry and appearance, there are still several limitations.
+Despite the remarkable enhancement in terms of 3D geometry and appearance, there are several points for improvement.

 The first one is derived from the blur kernel itself, especially the relationship between the type of the blur kernel and the properties of each scene.
 For example, the performance is more improved with the rigid blur kernel of DP-NeRF~\cite{lee2023dpnerf} in some scenes, but in other scenes, the improvements are greater with the flexible blur kernel of Deblur-NeRF~\cite{ma2022deblurnerf}.
 These kernel-dependent performances are different across the scenes.
 As we figure out, a flexible kernel leads to reduced space ambiguity but high scene distortion.
 In contrast, the rigid kernel leads to accurate geometry but suffers difficulty in optimizing the scene where the distances of the objects from the camera in the scene are diverse and some objects are located very close to the camera due to the inherent rigidity.
 We tried to take advantage of both kernels and design the hybrid kernel to maximize the effectiveness of the Sparse-DeRF, but it didn't work as we imagined.